-KYC verification is an ongoing procedure requiring constant monitoring to spot any changes in the client’s risk profile or suspicious behaviour.
-Using rule-based engines, anomaly identification algorithms, and behaviour analytics in transaction monitoring systems allows for automatically detecting strange patterns, discrepancies, and potential red flags.
+KYC verification is an ongoing procedure requiring constant monitoring to spot any changes in the client’s risk profile or suspicious behavior.
+Using rule-based engines, anomaly identification algorithms, and behavior analytics in transaction monitoring systems allows for automatically detecting strange patterns, discrepancies, and potential red flags.
 Real-time monitoring enables companies to take immediate action in the event of any suspicious activity, reducing risks and guaranteeing regulatory compliance.

 The Key Technologies Revolutionising KYC